About AmpAI Assistants

 Note

-The answers to these questions within your tenant will depend on the query, schema, results, and error information that was provided to the model and may be different than the examples shown in this topic.
+The answers to these questions within your tenant will depend on the query, schema, results, and error information that was provided to the model and may be different than the examples shown.

 You can ask the Segments AI Assistant to build a segment based on the criteria you lay out.